MicrosoftDocs/bot-docs/articles/designing-bots/core/proactive.md

 So we will discuss basically two kinds of proactive messages that allow us to control and decide on any of the 3 cases discussed above:

-##Ad-hoc and dialog based proactive messages
+##Ad-hoc and dialog-based proactive messages

 For the sake of simplicity, we will explore two main kinds of proactive messages: Ad-hoc and dialog based: